MCJack123/8S1AEmu/README.md

 # 8S1AEmu
 An emulator for my WIP Minecraft 8-bit CPU.
+This version emulates how the chip will work almost exactly.

 # The 8S1A Chip
 * 8-bit CPU